For Senior Subject Course Selection information please click here

 Costs: $30 for live performance visits

-Equipment Required: Track pants, t-shirt and exercise book
+Equipment Required: Track pants, and a t-shirt.

 Course Title: Drama Level Three